3rinmae/fs-journal/journal/06/questions.md

 02. What is the difference between a vue `component` and `page`?

   > | A component is the html, js, and css for a specific part of the page.
-The page will contain multiple components. |
+The page can/will contain multiple components. |

 03. What is ***Component-Based Architecture***?